 - No Golden Syrup? - swap with honey, maple syrup or corn syrup (corn syrup gives the closest flavour)

-- Swap Your Add-Ins - swap milk chocolate chips for white, or a mix of both, add Smarties or M&M's, add some sultanas or dried cranberries.
+- Swap Your Add-Ins - swap milk chocolate chips for white, or a mix of both, add Smarties, M&M's or chocolate chunks, add some sultanas or dried cranberries.

 - Choc-Nut Version - add ½ cup chopped walnuts or pecans for a nutty crunch!